lutsen/lagan/README.md

 ### Create ###

-`create($data)` creates a RedBean beanin the database, based on the corresponding Lagan content model, and returns it.
+`create($data)` creates a RedBean bean in the database, based on the corresponding Lagan content model, and returns it.
 The *$data* variable is an array with at least the required properties.
 The array can be your HTML form POST data.

 ### Read ###